Honor Frost: Career

 Frost became a diver soon after Cousteau's invention of SCUBA, and worked as a diver and artist in the early 1950s in France and Italy.
 As a member of the world's first scuba diving club, the Club Alpin Sous-Marin, her first experience of the underwater excavation of shipwrecks was with Frédéric Dumas.
 Dumas would later go on to help her on the Gelidonya excavation.

 In 1957, Frost worked on her first land excavation as a draughtsmen in Jericho led by Dame Kathleen Kenyon.

 An expedition in Turkey resulted in the discovery of a late Bronze Age shipwreck at Gelidonya, for which Frost is credited as having realised its significance.
 The wreck had been previously discovered by Turkish diver Mustafa Kapkin and U.S. photo-journalist Peter Throckmorton in 1959.
 However, it was Frost who recognised that the wreck was not Mycenean, but Phoenician, thus providing the first evidence that Phoenicians had been trading on the seas before the Iron Age.
 She convinced Joan du Plat Taylor, whom she had met at the Institute of Archaeology in London, to become co-director of the excavation at Gelidonya.
 It was later the site of George Bass's and Peter Throckmorton's first work in underwater archaeology at Cape Gelidonya in the Antalya region of southern Turkey.
 The Bronze Age shipwreck, which dated to the 12th century BC, was the oldest known shipwreck in the world at that time.
 The excavation of this wreck is of special significance, as it was the first to be conducted following a rigorous scientific approach.
 The Gelidonya excavation was also the first shipwreck that was fully excavated on the seabed.

 In 1968 she led a UNESCO expedition to survey the Pharos site in the Port of Alexandria, for which she was later awarded, in 1997, a French government medal for pioneering submarine archaeology in Egypt.

 From 1971 she led the investigation of the Marsala Punic shipwreck in Sicily, Italy.

 In 2005, BSAC awarded her the Colin McLeod award for Furthering international co-operation in diving for her work in archaeology.

 She died on 12 September 2010.
-The substantial art collection that she had inherited upon Wilfred Evill's death was used to endow the Honor Frost Foundation which supplies funds for underwater archaeology in the Mediterranean.
+The substantial art collection that she had inherited upon Wilfrid Evill's death was used to endow the Honor Frost Foundation which supplies funds for underwater archaeology in the Mediterranean.
 The Honor Frost Archive, part of the Maritime Archaeology Special Collections at the University of Southampton Library, contains field notes, drawings, and reports from her archaeological work, as well as a large number of photographs.
 Many of her books are also now held at the University of Southampton library.